bobby-palmer/aoc/readme.md

 # AOC
-Tracking my advent of code solutions in OCaml.
-The goal is I will use no shared library to ensure that I have to implement everything by hand for each problem to maximize learning.
+Tracking my solutioins for advent of code 2025 in ocaml!